J-Egeberg/Exercises/README.md

 ## Answers to general part of the assignment

-##Explain about Thread programming including:
+##Explanation about Thread programming including:

 ### When and why we use Threads in programs?